rpicamera/360pano/README.md

   sudo apt-get install php
   ```

-  After these steps, enable Camera interface by _sudo raspi-config_, and then reboot the system.
+  After these steps, enable **Camera Interface** by _sudo raspi-config_, and then reboot the system.

 3. Install the rpi cam web interface, better to follow the instructions [here](https://elinux.org/RPi-Cam-Web-Interface).
 When you install the rpi web cam interface, there will be a step for you to choose some configurations.
 One of them is to set up the install directory.
 The default directory is _html_, change it to _picam_.
 The benefit is that the default could be used for other projects.
 And I hard coded the image directory to _picam_.
 So for time saving sake, change **html** to **picam**.

   * _**TP**: connect the slave pi to the PC, open a browser, input raspberrypi.local/picam  if shown the live stream, it means it works.

-Also, please change some settings.
-Such as resolutions to Max View, turn off the exposure mode and white ballance, rotate the image if necessary._
+4. Change some image settings, such as resolutions to Max View, turn off the **exposure mode** and **white ballance**, rotate the image if necessary._

-4. Link the mjpeg to the picam.
+5. Link the mjpeg to the picam.
 Log in to the slave pi and direct to /var/www/picam/ and input the following command

   ```python
   sudo ln -s /dev/shm/mjpeg/cam.jpg cam.jpg